Sleeping Beauty (1987 film): Synopsis

 A childless Queen (Morgan Fairchild) and her King (David Holliday), are given a magical potion by a kindly elf (Kenny Baker).
 When the beautiful Princess Rosebud is born, all the fairies in the land are invited to a christening to bestow their gifts upon the child.
 However, the evil Red Fairy (Sylvia Miles) is left off the guest list because there are only eight golden dinner plates and nine fairies in the kingdom.
-Enraged, she crashes the christening ceremony and curses the Princess on her sixteenth birthday to prick her finger on the spindle of a spinning wheel and die.
-The wise White Fairy (Jane Wiedlin), who was tardy and therefore unable to bestow her gift, softens the curse into a magic spell in which the Princess will fall asleep for one hundred years and be awakened by the kiss of true love.
-The King, finding very little comfort in the White Fairy's promise, orders that all the spinning wheels in the kingdom to be destroyed, except for one which is hidden and seemingly forgotten, to try to save his daughter from the Red Fairy's fearsome curse.
+Enraged, she crashes the christening ceremony and curses the Princess on her sixteenth birthday to prick her finger on a spinning wheel's spindle and die.
+The wise White Fairy (Jane Wiedlin), who was tardy and therefore unable to bestow her gift, softens the curse so Rosebud will fall asleep for one hundred years and be awakened by the kiss of true love.
+The King, finding very little comfort in the White Fairy's promise, orders that all the spinning wheels in the kingdom will be destroyed, except for one which is hidden and seemingly forgotten, to try to save his daughter from the Red Fairy's fearsome curse.

 Many years later, all the people in the kingdom are upset because their clothes have dissolved to rags due to the absence of spindles and sewing needles.
-The King and Queen travel to the far reaches and bring back reams of fabrics.
-During their absence, the Red Fairy, disguised as an old woman, lures Princess Rosebud (Tahnee Welch) into a secluded old tower room and tricks her into pricking her finger.
-The evil curse is complete, and Rosebud falls into a deep sleep.
+The King and the Queen travel to the far reaches and bring back reams of fabrics.
+During their absence, the Red Fairy, who is disguised as an old woman, lures Princess Rosebud (Tahnee Welch) into a secluded old tower room and tricks her into using a spinning wheel.
+Rosebud pricks her finger on the spindle, and then falls into a deep sleep.
 The White Fairy uses her magic to put everyone in the castle to sleep and cover the castle in thick vines.
-One hundred years pass, and a handsome Prince comes to the castle and wakes Rosebud with a kiss, breaking the enchantment.
-The entire kingdom celebrates their awakening, and Princess Rosebud and her Prince are married and live happily ever after.
+One hundred years pass, and the handsome Prince Charming comes to the castle and wakes Rosebud with a kiss, breaking the enchantment.
+The inhabitants of the entire kingdom celebrate their awakening, and Princess Rosebud and Prince Charming are married and live happily ever after.